yuiolyzm/Selected-Topics-in-Visual-Recognition-using-Deep-Learning/README.md

 To set up and run this project, follow these steps:

 ### Prerequisites
-Ensure you have Python installed along with PyTorch and required dependencies.
+Ensure you have installed Python 3.11.

 ### Steps
 1. Download or git clone this project